Translate this Page

 For more information on Phones in your Home

-Gas ServiceMost expatriates use bottled Elpiji (LPG) gas for home cooking, running the dryer and water heater.
+Gas ServiceMost expatriates use bottled Elpiji (LPG) gas for home cooking, running some models of dryers and water heaters.
 The tanks can be purchased by your driver or household staff at a depot or shop or delivered to your home.

 If you live in an area of Jakarta that has piped gas, to report problems call the State Gas company (Perusahaan Gas Negara, PGN) at Tel.
 315-0361 (24 hours).
 Be prepared to have someone speak Indonesian for you.